Master of Science in Nursing (MSN)

 - Out-of-state graduate nursing tuition: $1,632 per credit hour.

 - Tuition for students residing in states that participate in the Midwest Exchange Program (IL, KS, MI, MN, MO, NE, ND, WI): $924 per credit hour.

 - IUSON awards over $700,000 in scholarships annually to undergraduate and graduate students.
 Students are considered for all scholarships for which they are eligible via a single application (available following admission to the program).

 - IUSON participates in the federal Nurse Faculty Loan Program, which provides up to 85% loan forgiveness for graduates who teach full-time in accredited schools of nursing for up to four years following graduation from the Nursing Education MSN track, or another MSN track plus the Teaching in Nursing certificate.

-- Research and teaching assistantships are offered each semester that provide selected students with tuition remission for one course in exchange for four hours per week of work with a faculty member.
+- Research and teaching assistantships are offered each semester that provide selected students with tuition remission for one or more courses in exchange for supporting a faculty member's teaching or research.

 - Degree-seeking MSN students enrolled in at least four credit hours per semester are eligible for federal direct student loans (up to $20,500 annually).
 Please note that students completing the Post-MSN certificate option are not eligible for federal financial aid at this time.